israkhan-ba/LearnJS/NEW/IN-DEPTH/Fundamental_of_JS.md

  Property/Element 	Description 	                    Example
  `input` 	        A read-only property that reflects the original string against which the regular expression was matched. 	                    cdbBdbsbz
  `index` 	        A read-only property that is the zero-based index of the match in the string.
-1
+1 `[0]` 	            A read-only element that specifies the last matched characters. 	dbBd

 ### Math
  Math is an object with arithmetic functions to perform mathematical tasks.